fannynabis/chameleon-documentation-en/tabelle__datensatz.md

 Creates a new, empty data set.

-**ACHTUNG**: Auch wenn Sie den Datensatz nicht befüllen und noch nicht gespeichert haben, ist dieser angelegt.
+~~**ACHTUNG**: Auch wenn Sie den Datensatz nicht befüllen und noch nicht gespeichert haben, ist dieser angelegt.
 Wenn Sie also versehentlich einen neuen Datensatz erstellt haben, löschen Sie ihn wieder.
-Ansonsten weist das Backend zahlreiche leere Datensätze auf (in der Listenansicht können Sie prüfen, ob leere Datensätze vorhanden sind).
+Ansonsten weist das Backend zahlreiche leere Datensätze auf (in der Listenansicht können Sie prüfen, ob leere Datensätze vorhanden sind).~~

 **Please note:** Even no information has been defined or saved, the data set will be saved.
 If you have created a new data set accidentally, delete it!
-Otherwise the backend stores numerous empty data sets (you can proove it within the list view).
+Otherwise the backend stores numerous empty data sets (you can prove it within the list view).

 <br>